mmbman/Katagiri/1986-07-26-Gatha-of-Closing-the-Sutra.md

 After living together a couple of years, and then you decide, “Let’s get married, because we know pretty well each other.”
 But a couple of years later after marriage, you divorce, you know, pretty easily.
 So how much do you understand [about] people, and about you yourself?

-So that’s why Dogen Zenji says, “Do you know the principle prior to incipience of his birth?”
+So that’s why Dōgen Zenji says, “Do you know the principle prior to incipience of his birth?”
 Is that correct?
 “Incipience of his birth?”

 “One who knows a three-year-old boy can also know the Buddhas in the Three Worlds.”
 If you know somebody exactly, including the principle prior to the incipience of peoples’ birth, you can know.
 You can know all buddhas in the three worlds.
 That means you can know everyone.